JimDude7404/Apple-Music-Preview-Windows-10/README.md

 # Known issues:
 None that I know of :D. At least none that aren't in the app itself.
 They can be replicated on Windows 11 as well.

+# Notes:
+ - This has not been tested on any Windows 10 version before 21H2.
+But it *should* work just fine.
+As the system files from 2004 and beyond are the same.